 - Spicing: For a spicier taste, add more green chilies and red chili powder.

 - Fats: You can roast the thepla with oil or ghee (clarified butter).
-Peanut oil gives a good flavor and taste.
-Though any neutral-flavored oil can be used.
+Peanut oil also gives a good flavor.
+Although any neutral flavored oil can be used too.

 Mooli Thepla